alanreid/sensitive-arduino/README.md

 The demo app is quite simple.
 It's a two part app that allows you to start and stop reading sensors.
 The first part is an HTML file and the other is an Arduino sketch.

 Note that the demo sketch needs a Liquid Crystal display to show the data.
-This is of course not required for Sensitive.js, but you will have to strip the code a bit to run it without the display.
+This is of course not required for Sensitive Arduno, but you will have to strip the code a bit to run it without the display.

 ### Get it running
 1. Get the sources and dependences

 ```
-git clone git@github.com:alanreid/Sensitive.js.git
+git clone git@github.com:alanreid/Sensitive-Arduino.git
-cd Sensitive.js
+cd Sensitive-Arduino
 npm install
 ```